evga/retard.js/README.md

 Set element attributes.
 If the attribute is a `ReactiveValue` performs 1-way data binding.

 **Parameters**:
-- value - Must be an object
+- attributes - Must be an object

 **Normal usage**:
 ```js